microsoft/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting/csharp/04-Create-ACS-Identity-Token.md

         }
         ```

 5. Explore the `Run` method in `ACSTokenFunction.cs`.
 This method is called when the Azure Function is triggered.
-It creates a new ACS user using `CreateUserAsync` method, and returns the access token for the video calls (`VoIP`) using `GetTokenAsync` method.
+It creates a new ACS user using `CreateUserAsync` method, and creates the access token for the video calls (`VoIP`) using `GetTokenAsync` method.
+Then it returns the user ID and token as a JSON object.

     ```csharp
     [FunctionName("ACSTokenFunction")]